Let’s Talk – Wellbeing

 Wellbeing is a broad area of HR & OD practice – it covers ‘traditional’ HR absence management and increasingly includes mental health, financial wellbeing and mindfulness.
 As a field it’s been gaining attention because we increasingly understand that unhealthy workforces are less likely to be productive workforces.
 We are also understanding through work such as the Stevenson Farmer Report, that the scale of the challenges we face are much greater than anticipated.
 We must harness our collective efforts to ensure that our employees are able to ‘thrive at work’.

 As the PPMA Strategic Theme Lead for Wellbeing, I am passionate about raising awareness of the key developments in the Wellbeing space.
-I will be ensuring we share the latest research and best practice on wellbeing; that we signpost you to others in our membership community, or our partners and sponsors to ensure that we create a fully engaged professional HR & OD community that is focused on improving the wellbeing of our workforces, partners and other key stakeholders.
+With my Deputy Lead, Hannah Bornet, we will be ensuring we share the latest research and best practice on wellbeing; that we signpost you to others in our membership community, or our partners and sponsors to ensure that we create a fully engaged professional HR & OD community that is focused on improving the wellbeing of our workforces, partners and other key stakeholders.

 The Dictionary definition of wellbeing is ‘the condition of being contented, healthy, or successful; welfare.’